 Time: 3-4 hours

-Explore the Sacred Valley today.
-You'll test your bargaining skills with the locals while visiting one of the great textile markets in the area.
+Explore the Sacred Valley and test your bargaining skills with the locals while visiting one of the great textile markets in the area.
 You may hike to the inspiring ruins of Pisac, or take a short walk through the countryside to the seldom-visited town of Maras and its pre-Columbian salt mines (still in use today with salt being collected in traditional fashion) as well as the Inca agricultural terraces of Moray, thought to have been a nursery to experiment with and modify different varieties of crops.
-Eventually, you will make your way to the living Inca city of Ollantaytambo where you can relax for the night.
+Eventually, make your way to the living Inca city of Ollantaytambo.

 Follow the Urubamba River as it tumbles its way towards the Amazon and the sacred city of Machu Picchu.
 Ancient canals still bring water from the high mountains to the baths used by Inca priests.
 As visitors, you're welcomed to respectfully dip your hands in the cool water.
 After your tour of the Machu Picchu, you'll return to Machu Picchu Pueblo (formerly called Aguas Calientes) to soak in the hot springs and dine on local trout fillets.